Tyrese1/android-webview-boilerplate/README.md

-This is a template project for Android Studio that allows you to create an android webview application in minutes.
-You can use it to create a simple app for your website or as a starting point for your HTML5 based android app.
-[Materialize](http://materializecss.com/) and jQuery are already included.
+Hello!
+This is a fork of slymax's Android Webview boilerplate.
+I removed a couple of things to make it a pure and simple "drag n drop your website in and go" boilerplate.

+I've written a Swift boilerplate for iOS too, which you can find here.

+Armed with these tools, you can release your web app/game onto iOS and Android with very little effort!

+The readme stuff below was written by slymax...

 ### Getting Started